 The WYDE Operator Console is designed to make everyday operator activities easier.
-You can use it to manage users/subscribers, manage conferences and individual calls, view different reports, as well as perform different operators tasks.
+You can use it to manage users/subscribers, manage conferences and individual calls, view different reports, manage DNIS numbers and call flows, as well as perform different operators tasks.
 It is a simple tool that makes operator assistance easier.

-As subscriber management you can create/modify them - manage their PIN, passwords, modify subscriber attributes, such as first and last names, email, telephone, etc. In addition you can create/modify/delete subscribers' conference accounts - define their conferences, used conference called numbers and access codes for different roles.
+As subscriber management you can create/modify/delete them - manage their PIN, passwords, modify subscriber attributes, such as first and last names, email, telephone, etc. In addition you can create/modify/delete subscribers' conference accounts - define their conferences, used conference called numbers and access codes for different roles.